ut-amrl/robo-js/README.md

 See [Issues](../../issues); if someone has not already filed an issue for your problem, then please create one.
 Be descriptive.

 ### Limitations ❌
 - The soccer binary was built and tested on **Ubuntu 18.04.3 LTS**.
-An Ubuntu distrubtion is a hard requirement.
-Other versions of Ubuntu have not been tested.
+An Ubuntu-like distribution is a hard requirement.
+If you do not have such a machine readily available, then you can use a minimal [Lubuntu OVA](https://github.com/Virtual-Machines/Lubuntu-VirtualBox), which has been tested.

 - The Web IDE must be accessed from the same machine running the soccer binary (i.e. localhost).
 This requirement could be alleviated with further engineering effort, if there is interest.